-Expert available for comment & insights on archaeology, ancient history & ancient civilisations, & Latin too.
+Expert on archaeology, ancient history & ancient civilisations, & Latin too.
 Independent, Engaging, Passionate, Lively, Knowledgeable.
 Accessible.
 Inspirational.
-Fun.

-Gillian has been heard on BBC World Service, Radio 4 (including 'Today' and 'Broadcasting House' programmes), and Radio 2 as well as local radio stations (including BBC Local Radio stations such as York & Stoke, Stray fm, TwoLochs radio ...).
-She also presented a series of video presentations for the online support to BBC 2's Digging for Britain and has been interviewed on TNT Turkish national television's Showcase.
-Ex-BBC, she is a lively, passionate and experienced expert guest on air.
+Gillian has been on BBC Radio 4, BBC Radio 2 and local radio stations (including BBC York, Stray fm, TwoLochs radio).
+She has also been on many video presentations and on television.
+Ex-BBC, she is a lively, competent and experienced expert guest on air.

-Gillian is a published independent and freelance archaeologist and ancient historian who specialises bringing the 'general audience' to a fresh fascination in the ancient world - topics, discoveries and issues from Britain's Stone Age to the Romans and beyond to Anglo-Saxon and Medieval times and all the stunning ancient civilisations and cultures of the Mediterranean.
+Gillian is an independent and freelance archaeologist and ancient historian who specialises bringing the 'general audience' to a fresh fascination in the ancient world - from Britain's Stone Age to the Romans and beyond to Anglo-Saxon and Medieval times and all the stunning ancient civilisations and cultures of the Mediterranean.

 She adds colour and depth to life today by digging deep into the past.

 Accessible, authentic and engaging, Gillian shares her passion and expertise in archaeology and ancient history as an award-winning writer, author and presenter, in-person and via online presentations and courses and in the media.
 Jargon free and personal but academically robust, she lectures to diverse audiences nationally and internationally, including Lifelong Learning students for York University, and audiences at the British Museum.
-She also creates an increasingly wide range of ancient history narratives on her 'Muddy Archaeologist Online Courses' (launched originally as a response to covid).
+She also creates an increasingly wide range of ancient history narratives on her 'Muddy Archaeologist Online Courses' (launched as a response to covid).